Skip to main content

 Below is a formal definition of the grammar of the query expression language.
 You don't need this information to use the query expression language.
 However, if you are experienced in computer science and need technical details about the query language grammar, you may find this information useful.

-Note that the "Expr" production in the grammar is the top-level production.
+The "Expr" production in the grammar is the top-level production.
 In other words, it defines a valid query expression.

 CODE